Strezless-Musick-Prodz/adpn-cli/README.md

 To install:
 -----------
+1.  `git clone https://github.com/CJohnsonADAH/adpn-cli.git ~/bin/adpn-cli`
-1. Clone the scripts into a convenient subdirectory.
-(I recommend a subdirectory of your user home directory, such as `~/bin/adpn-cli`.)
+    Clones the scripts into a convenient subdirectory.
+(If you prefer a destination other than `~/bin/adpn-cli`, substitute it in.)

-    `git clone https://github.com/CJohnsonADAH/adpn-cli.git ~/bin/adpn-cli`
+2.  `adpn setup`

-2. Run `adpn setup` to check script dependencies.
-If you are missing any required components, you may need to have administrator privileges on the workstation or server where you are installing the scripts, so that you can install new software packages.
+    Run setup tool to set up environment, configure settings, and check script dependencies.
+If you are missing any required components, you may need to have administrator (root) privileges on the server or workstation where you are installing the scripts, so that you can install new software packages.

 [GNU bash]: https://www.gnu.org/software/bash/
 [GNU/Linux]: https://en.wikipedia.org/wiki/Linux